A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Introduction

 Despite the notorious success of VMD in describing lots of phenomena at low and intermediate $q^2$, particularly useful for the decays we consider in this work, this model can be seen as a first step in a systematic approximation.
-Pad\'e approximants are used to go beyond VMD in a simple and model-independent manner also incorporating information from higher energies, allowing an improved determination of the low-energy constants relative to other methods \cite{Masjuan:2008fv}.
-For this reason, we make use in our study of the works in refs.~\cite{Escribano:2013kba,Masjuan:2012wy}, where all current measurements of the space-like TFFs $\gamma^{\ast}\gamma\to\mathcal{P}$ \cite{Behrend:1990sr,Gronberg:1997fj,Aubert:2009mc,BABAR:2011ad,Uehara:2012ag,Acciarri:1997yx}, produced in the reactions $e^{+}e^{-}\to e^{+}e^{-}\mathcal{P}$, have been accommodated in nice agreement with experimental data using these rational approximants.
-We benefit from these parameterizations valid in the space-like region to predict the transitions $\mathcal{P}\gamma^{(\ast)}\gamma^{\ast}$ used in the time-like region for the Dalitz decays we are interested in, with the primary aim of achieving accurate results for these decays.
-Different parameterizations existing in the literature are based on resonance chiral theory~\cite{Czyz:2012nq,Roig:2014uja} and dispersive techniques~\cite{Hanhart:2013vba,Hoferichter:2014vra}, among others \cite{Bijnens:1999jp,Lih:2009np,Geng:2012qg,Petri:2010ea,Balakireva:2011wp,Klopot:2012hd,Klopot:2013laa, Agaev:2010aq,Agaev:2014wna,Terschlusen:2013iqa}.
+Pad\'e approximants are used to go beyond VMD in a simple manner, also incorporating information from higher energies, allowing an improved determination of the low-energy constants relative to other methods \cite{lab20}.
+For this reason, we make use in our study of the work in Refs.~\cite{lab17,lab21}, where all current measurements of the space-like TFFs $\gamma^{\ast}\gamma\to\mathcal{P}$ \cite{lab22,lab23,lab24,lab25,lab26,lab27}, produced in the reactions $e^{+}e^{-}\to e^{+}e^{-}\mathcal{P}$, have been accommodated in nice agreement with experimental data using these rational approximants.
+We benefit from these parameterisations valid in the space-like region to predict the transitions $\mathcal{P}\gamma^{(\ast)}\gamma^{\ast}$ in the time-like region for the Dalitz decays we are interested in.
+Despite some shortcomings Pad\'{e} approximants have in entirely describing the TFF analytical structure in the time-like region, our primary aim is to achieve reasonable results for these decays which might serve as a guideline for the experimental collaborations.
+Different parameterizations existing in the literature are based on interpolation formulas \cite{lab28,lab29}, resonance chiral theory \cite{lab30,lab31} and dispersive techniques \cite{lab32,lab33}, among others \cite{lab34,lab35,lab36,lab37,lab38,lab39,lab40,lab41,lab42,lab43}.

-The paper is organised as follows.
-In section \ref{FormFactor}, we introduce our description for the $\pi^0$, $\eta$ and $\eta^\prime$ transition form factors using the mathematical method of Pad\'{e} approximants.
-Sections \ref{Single} and \ref{Double} are devoted to the analysis of single and double Dalitz decays, respectively, and predictions for the several invariant mass spectra and branching ratios are given.
-Finally, in section \ref{Conclusions}, we present our conclusions.
+This paper is organised as follows.
+In Section {\ref{FormFactor}}, we introduce our description of the $\pi^0$, $\eta$ and $\eta^\prime$ transition form factors using the mathematical method of Pad\'{e} approximants.
+Sections {\ref{Single}} and {\ref{Double}} are devoted to the analysis of single and double Dalitz decays, respectively, and predictions for several invariant mass spectra and branching ratios are given.
+Finally, in Section {\ref{Conclusions}}, we present our conclusions.

-\section{Transition Form Factors}
+\section{Transition form factors}